Mariamyussuf/Brixsport/README.md

 - **Fixture Viewing**: Users can view the complete basketball league schedule organized by rounds and dates
 - **Admin Import**: Administrators can import official schedules through a dedicated admin interface
+- **Schedule Management**: Administrators can update match details including dates, times, venues, and status
+- **Match Cancellation**: Administrators can cancel matches when necessary
 - **API Integration**: Schedule data is stored in the Supabase database and accessible through REST API endpoints
 - **Responsive UI**: Mobile-friendly schedule display with expandable rounds and match details

 ### Accessing the Schedule
 - Users can access the basketball schedule through the "Fixtures" tab in the main navigation
 - Administrators can import schedules through the admin dashboard at `/admin`
+- Administrators can manage schedules through the admin dashboard at `/admin/basketball-schedule/manage`
 - Developers can access schedule data through the API endpoint at `/api/basketball-schedule`

 ### Schedule Data Structure